bartosz-antosik/vscode-spellright/README.md

 ## Ignore file

-`.spellignore` file located in workspace root directory can be used to disable spelling for documents described by [gitignore](https://git-scm.com/docs/gitignore) syntax file patterns.
+`.spellignore` file located in workspace root directory, appropriate to currently open file in (multi root) workspace, can be used to disable spelling for files described by [gitignore](https://git-scm.com/docs/gitignore) syntax file patterns.

 ## Known Issues